Diet and Nutrition

 Supporting Autism Through Diet and Natural Supplements

-Diet and nutrition can play an important role in the emotional, physical, and even spiritual wellbeing of individuals on the autistic spectrum.
-While no single diet is a cure, many families have explored dietary changes and supplements to help manage certain behaviours, improve sleep, reduce anxiety, and support learning and development.
+Diet and nutrition can play an important role in the neurodevelopment, emotional, physical, and even spiritual wellbeing of individuals on the autistic spectrum.
+While no single diet is considered a cure, many families have explored dietary changes and supplements to help manage certain behaviours, improve sleep, reduce anxiety, and support learning and development and experienced positive changes in some or all of these areas.

 This page explores some of the most commonly discussed nutritional strategies, alongside important considerations and professional guidance.